Division of Natural Sciences and Mathematics

 111. General Physics I

-An introduction to physics for science majors.
-Mechanics: kinematics and dynamics of particles, conservation laws, the universal law of gravitation and oscillations.
+A calculus-based introduction to physics for further study in the physical sciences and engineering.
+Mechanics: kinematics and dynamics of particles, conservation laws, the law of universal gravitation, oscillations, and fluids.
 Thermodynamics: internal energy, heat, work, entropy and their statistical foundations.
 One three-hour laboratory session per week.
 Co-requisite: Mathematics 201, or permission of the instructor.
 (Offered annually: Fall)

 112. General Physics II

-Waves: wave propagation, interference, and diffraction.
-Electric and magnetic fields: Coulomb’s law, Gauss’s law, electric potential, steady currents, magnetic forces, and Ampere’s law.
-Electromagnetic fields: Faraday’s law and Maxwell’s equations.
-Early quantum physics.
-One three-hour laboratory session per week.
-Prerequisite: Physics 111, co-requisite: Mathematics 202, or permission of the instructor.
+Second part of two-semester calculus-based introduction to physics.
+Waves: wave propagation, superposition, interference, and physical and ray optics.
+Electric and magnetic fields: Coulomb’s law, Gauss’s law, electric potential, steady currents, magnetic forces, Ampere’s and Faraday’s laws.
+One threehour laboratory session per week.
+Prerequisite: Physics 111, corequisite: Mathematics 202, or permission of the instructor.
 (Offered annually: Spring)

 The study of electronics as it is used in the physical sciences.
-Theory and operation of R-L-C electrical circuits, diodes, transistors, operational amplifiers, timers, and digital and microprocessor circuits.
+Theory, operation and applications of RLC electrical circuits, diodes, transistors, operational amplifiers, timers, analog, digital, mixed-signal and microprocessor circuits.
 The course comprises three lecture hours and one three-hour laboratory session per week.
 Prerequisite: Physics 112.
 (Offered annually: Fall)

 204. Fundamentals of Modern Physics